igorkasyanchuk/active_storage_validations/README.md

 ## Internationalization (I18n)

-Active Storage Validations use I18n for errors messages.
-For this add there keys in your translation file:
+Active Storage Validations uses I18n for error messages.
+For this, add these keys in your translation file:

 ```yml
 en: